 If you’re worried about a child or adult experiencing or at risk of abuse, you can ring the Police on 999 or 111, or contact:

 If you’ve had thoughts of self-harming or are feeling suicidal, contact someone immediately such as a friend, relative or someone you trust.
-If you feel you’re unable to manage your symptoms and feel unsafe, you need to contact your GP or NHS 111 but for life threatening emergencies call 999.
+If you feel you’re unable to manage your symptoms and feel unsafe, you should go to A&E straight away.

 Children and young people's services